okfn/beagle/README.md

 # Beagle

 Beagle is software used to track changes to web resources and send out reminder emails.
 It reads site urls from a MongoDB database and runs a scraper (called beagleboy) to check if the sites have changed.
-It also looks at resources linked to by the site (in case content is being served with an iframe, swf file etc.
+It also looks at resources linked to by the site (in case content is being served with an iframe, swf file etc.).

+Beagle is intended to be a backend service that reminds users and saves changes into a database.
+A front end service manages the rest of the user facing service by working from the same database.

+The front end service that has been developed in collaboration with Beagle is [Aquarium](http://github.com/okfn/aquarium).

 ## Installation